ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/populate-counted-quantities.md

 When several count records belong to the same reconciliation detail, their result is aggregated into that detail.

-This produces one updated counted result per reconciliation row.

-### What happens when counted data exists for a missing detail
+### Finished rows with no counted records

+If a reconciliation detail belongs to the completed counting session and its status is **Finished**, but there are no matching counted records for it in that session, the operation sets its counted result to zero.

+In this case, the detail is updated with:

+- **CountedQuantityBase = 0**
+- **CountedQuantity = 0**

+This means that the row was part of the completed counting cycle, but no quantity was counted for that position.

+### Counted positions that do not exist in the snapshot

 If the performed counts contain a position that does not yet exist in the reconciliation details, the operation creates a new **Warehouse Reconciliation Detail** for it.

 The new row is created with:

 - the current **Warehouse Reconciliation**;
-- the matching warehouse and product characteristics from the counted position;
+- the matching warehouse and tracking characteristics from the counted position;
-- **SnapshotQuantityBase = 0**;
+- **SnapshotQuantityBase = 0**
-- **SnapshotQuantity = 0**;
+- **SnapshotQuantity = 0**
 - populated counted quantities from the aggregated count result.

-This ensures that newly discovered counted positions also participate in the review process.
+This means the counted position was found during counting, but it was not part of the original snapshot.

 ### What users should expect after the operation finishes

 After **Populate Counted Quantities** is completed:

 - the reconciliation details contain the latest counted result for the current session;
+- finished rows with no counted result are shown with zero counted quantity;
-- newly counted positions that were not part of the snapshot can appear as new reconciliation rows;
+- newly found counted positions that were not part of the snapshot can appear as new reconciliation rows;
 - the reconciliation is ready for review and approval.

-From a user perspective, this is the operation that refreshes the reconciliation result after each counting iteration.

 The next operation is usually **Approve**.
-If some rows still need another verification, the process can continue with another recount cycle.